How to Stop Audible from Playing Automatically on All Devices

 7. Scroll through the list of apps to find "CarPlay" and toggle it off by moving the switch to the "Off" position.

-Ensure that your phone's Bluetooth settings are configured properly.
-Make sure that your car's Bluetooth connection is not set to automatically play media when connected.
-You can usually find this option in your car's Bluetooth settings.
+Make sure that your car's Bluetooth connection is not set to automatically play media when connected and ensure that your phone's Bluetooth settings are configured properly.

 For Cars (General steps):